mausimus/ShaderBeam/README.md

 * High-refresh monitor (100 Hz or more, 240 Hz+ recommended)
 * Windows 10/11 (latest Windows 11 recommended)
-* RivaTuner Statistics Server (RTSS) for frame-limiting content
 * Recommended: a second dGPU (or iGPU) to reduce desync issues
+* Optional: RivaTuner Statistics Server (RTSS) for frame-limiting content

 ### Download